Data Controller: Shapr3D Zrt. (registered office: 1051 Budapest, Bajcsy-Zsilinszky út 12. 6/604.; 01-10-048757).

 2.1.
 The Data Controller strives to limit its personal data processing activity to what is absolutely necessary.
 Nonetheless, the processing of some personal data is inevitable.
 The Data Controller processes the personal data that the Data Subject provides regarding an open job position.
 Data Controller processes the following personal data for the purposes and on the legal basis detailed below:

 • Purpose of the data processing: The personal data is necessary to examine whether the Data Subject is suitable for the position he or she applied to, in addition, Data Controller needs Data Subject’s contact details to reach the Data Subject in connection with the application.
+In case Data Subject’s profile settings enable LinkedIn to share the profile with third parties, Data Controller may store profiles it deems relevant for future job positions.

 • List of processed personal data (always required by Data Controller): first name, last name, email address, resume (content is optional)